 In an emotionally intelligent workplace,

-1. Employees feel comfortable expressing their thoughts and emotions openly without fear of judgment or retribution.
+- Employees feel comfortable expressing their thoughts and emotions openly without fear of judgment or retribution.

-2. Leaders listen to their team, address their concerns and give them a space to share opinions and thoughts in decision-making.
+- Leaders listen to their team, address their concerns and give them a space to share opinions and thoughts in decision-making.

-3. Colleagues support, offer assistance, and celebrate each other’s successes.
+- Colleagues support, offer assistance, and celebrate each other’s successes.
 There is a sense of camaraderie and shared goals.

-4. Employees are encouraged to address conflicts openly and find solutions that satisfy all parties involved.
+- Employees are encouraged to address conflicts openly and find solutions that satisfy all parties involved.

-5. Feedback is given with the intention of growth and improvement rather than criticism.
+- Feedback is given with the intention of growth and improvement rather than criticism.
 Management offers equal opportunities to everyone to grow and sharpen their skills per employees’ interests and aspirations.
 Training, workshops, etc., are regularly encouraged in an emotionally intelligent office!

-6. Emotional intelligence in the workplace encourages employees to stick around.
+- Emotional intelligence in the workplace encourages employees to stick around.
 People can forge stronger bonds and have honest conversations, which boost engagement, performance, and of course, retention.

-How to foster emotional intelligence in the workplace culture?
+How to Foster EI in the Workplace?

 EI sounds good in theory, but it’s harder to foster and maintain in practice as we exhibit so many emotions in different situations with different people.
 With remote working or hybrid approaches, it gets further challenging to connect!